- Identify successful strategies for writing introductions

 Strategies for Good Introductions

-Although there is no one “right” way to write your introduction, there are some common introductory strategies that work well.
-The strategies below are ones you should consider, especially when you are feeling stuck and having a hard time getting started.
+Although there is no one “right” way to write your introduction, there are some common introduction strategies that work well.
+The strategies below may be helpful when you are feeling stuck and having a hard time getting started.

-Consider opening with an interesting fact, an anecdote, a pithy quotation, an image, or a question to provoke your reader’s interest.
+Consider opening with an interesting fact, an anecdote, a quotation you like, an image, or a question to provoke your reader’s interest.

-One technique is to provide information or data that draw the audience’s attention to the problem or issue.
-To present her research on electric car usage and ownership, Yuliya Chernova writes:
+One technique is to provide information or data in order to draw the audience’s attention to the problem or issue.
+To present her research on electric car usage and ownership, Yuliya Chernova (2013) writes:

 - Play Atari on a General Electric brand television set?
 Maybe watch Dynasty?
 Or read old newspaper articles on microfiche at the library?
 Twenty-five years ago, the average college student did not have many options when it came to entertainment in the form of technology.
 Fast-forward to the twenty-first century, and the digital age has digital technology, consumers are bombarded with endless options for how they do most everything-from buying and reading books to taking and developing photographs.
 In a society that is obsessed with digital means of entertainment, it is easy for the average person to become baffled.
 Everyone wants the newest and best digital technology, but the choices are many and the specifications are often confusing.